Silke Marjkowski (Grade One)

 Gaia moved to Taos in 2012 and worked at TWS as an intern in the gnomes, 1-2 grade and 4-5 grade.
-This year Ms. Gaia is taking the role as head teacher for our beloved 3rd grade class.
+This year Ms. Gaia is taking the role as head teacher for our beloved 4th grade class.
 She has a degree in Liberal Arts and is working toward her certification in the Waldorf Grades through the Micha-el Institute in Portland, Oregon.
-Her son, Talon, can be seen skipping around in the kindergarten.
+Her son, Talon, can be seen skipping around in the first.
 Ms. Gaia comes to us with a strong background in the healing arts and indigenous ceremony.
 Both avenues being the foundational work and development guiding her to step into the role as a Waldorf teacher.
 Gaia is an avid lover of art, nature and physical movement.

 Grade Seven Teacher-Beth Kreiger-Fritsch

 Beth moved to Taos from the midwest in 2007; her son, Oliver, is in the fourth grade and her daughter, Mae, is an elder Gnome in the kindergarten.
 Her husband, Tom, can be seen from time to time fixing or building things around campus, in between his work as a chiropractor in town.
 Beth has an undergraduate degree in English and Spanish and is soon to be finished with a dual Masters of Education and Waldorf Teacher Training through the Great Lakes Waldorf Institute and Mount Mary University.
 She is so happy to be in the exciting middle school years with her incredible class.
 When not at school, Beth enjoys running, skiing, reading, jumping on the trampoline, and spending time with her family, friends and garden.